A scenic road trip through the heart of beautiful Nova Scotia

 Stay: Seawind Landing (Superior)

-Continue on the coastal route to Liscombe.
-The rest of the day is free to relax, perhaps take to the water with sea kayaking, harbour tours and canoeing all on offer or maybe visit Sherbrooke Village – a typical Nova Scotian Village from the 1860’s.
+Continue on the coastal route to Liscomb, perhaps taking to the water on an optional sea kayaking tour, harbour cruise or canoeing adventure.
+There's also time to visit Sherbrooke Village – a typical 19th-century Nova Scotian town.

 Liscomb Mills / UK

-It’s a leisurely drive back to Halifax and the airport.
-En route visit Musquodoboit Harbour & Valley – a haven for nature lovers and make time for a visit Martinique Beach.
-Continue to Halifax Airport where you will drop off your rental car before your overnight flight to London, arriving home on the morning of day 17.
+It’s a leisurely drive back to Halifax.
+En route, visit Musquodoboit Harbour and take a stroll along Martinique Beach.
+Then, continue to airport where you will drop off your hire car and board an overnight flight to London, arriving home the following morning.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.